The Orographic Effect And Its Impact On Weather Conditions

 What Is The Orographic Effect?

-The orographic effect or orographic lifting primarily describes the process through which air moves over an elevated terrain, like a mountain.
+An orographic effect or orographic lifting primarily describes the process that occurs when air moves over an elevated terrain, like a mountain.
 The rising air leads to a drop in temperature, resulting in condensation, cloud formation, and possible precipitation on the windward side of an elevation.

 Air cools down with an increase in altitude under normal circumstances.
 It rises due to a variety of factors.
 Surface air rise when the ground beneath it gets heated by solar radiation.
 When a cold front cuts underneath a warm front, it forces the warm to rise.